thiagoloureiro/POC_ORM_NetCore/README.md

 # POC_ORM_NetCore

-Repository with Examples and Performance tests with .NET Core 2.0 and EntityFramework Core, Dapper and ADO with AutoMapper.
+Repository with Examples and Performance tests with .NET Core 2.0 and EntityFramework Core, Dapper, NHibernate and ADO with AutoMapper.

 # Test Example: